-The Substance Abuse and Mental Health Services Administration invites National Network to Eliminate Disparities in Behavioral Health (NNED) members to participate in its tenth annual training opportunity for community-based organizations, NNEDLearn 2020.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) invited National Network to Eliminate Disparities in Behavioral Health (NNED) members to participate in its eleventh annual training opportunity for community-based organizations, NNEDLearn 2021.
 The goal of NNEDLearn is to develop members’ skills in evidence-supported and culturally appropriate mental illness and substance use prevention and treatment practices and to support practice implementation.
-This training model includes two introductory webinars, an on-site 2 ½
+This training model includes two introductory webinars, a 3-

 NNEDLearn 2021 offers five training tracks: